tobinquadros/data-playground/README.md

 #### To start a pgAdmin4 instance at http://localhost:5050/browser/

-This will ensure the local postgres is running, and start pgadmin:
+This will ensure the local postgres server is running, and start pgAdmin4:

 ```
 make pgadmin